bthyreau/hippodeep/README.md

 *(new)* This program requires Theano >= 0.9.0 and Lasagne No GPU is required, as CPU inference is now possible with low speed penalty.

-The FSL tools are also required
+Either the FSL tools or the ANTs tools are also required for the initial low-res registration.

-Optionally, the ANTs warping tools can be used as alternative to the FSL-flirt call.

 Tested on Linux CentOS 6.8